 In 2000, Massachusetts passed the Community Preservation Act that allows cities and towns to conduct a referendum to add a small surcharge on local property taxes.
 The local surcharge is matched by a statewide Community Preservation Trust Fund.
 The funds gathered can be used to support local affordable housing development, among other things (like parks and recreation, open space protection, and historic preservation).
 At least 10% of funds must go to affordable housing annually, but many communities allocate more than this.
-Since the passage of the Community Preservation Act, 195 communities have adopted the local surcharge, and over 10,000 new affordable homes have been created statewide.
+Since the passage of the Community Preservation Act, 195 communities have adopted the local surcharge, which has contributed to the creation of over 10,000 new affordable homes statewide.
 This is an excellent dedicated source of revenue that cities and towns can leverage to produce new and preserve existing affordable housing.